Olney, Texas: 2000 census

-Photo Gallery

-Olney is the home of the One-Arm Dove Hunt.
+Economy

+Olney Municipal Airport is three miles southwest of the city, and includes the Air Tractor company with 450 employees, manufacturing agricultural aircraft (some of which has been modified for military and first responder use).
+The airport is the flight test site for the Carter PAV, as well as training for the 2014 Red Bull Air Race World Championship.

 Education

 Olney is served by the Olney Independent School District.

 The designated community college for most of Young County (including Olney ISD) is Ranger Junior College.

-Commerce

-Olney Municipal Airport is 3 miles southwest of the city, and includes the Air Tractor company with 270 employees, manufacturing agricultural aircraft.
-The airport is the flight test site for the Carter PAV, as well as training for the 2014 Red Bull Air Race World Championship.